jspsych/jsPsych/docs/support/migration-v7.md

 ## Using extensions

 Like plugins, extensions are now also referenced by their class.
 Extensions are initiliazed in `initJsPsych()` instead of `jsPsych.init()`.
+Extension classes are named similarly to plugins, except that they start with `jsPsychExtension`.

 ```js
 var jsPsych = initJsPsych({